Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/forms.md

 Not Json.
 With current microservices / REST / cloud mania.
 Mmmmkay !

-Json extension allows Form component to guess directly json into request content, and use it like row data.
+Json extension allows Form component to parse directly json into request content, and uses it like row data.

 Step 1 : [Install](installation.md) the bundle.